mistakia/nano-community/docs/getting-started-devs/protocol-reference.md

   - establish a tcp connection
   - send a keepalive message
   - check to see if peer is a representative by requesting a vote on a random block
-- keepalive messages propagate a list of 8 peers
+- keepalive messages propagate a list of 8 random peers
 - when online weight is below minimum, send keepalive to preconfigured peers
   - default host: peering.nano.org
   - default port: 7075